Commercial Roofing Scope of Work: Membrane, Flashings, and Wind Uplift

 Tip: More roofing leaks start at flashings and penetrations than at field membrane.
 These details must be fully specified — not left to the sub's standard practice.

-• Counterflashing and through-wall flashing: At all parapet walls, specify whether the counterflashing is embedded (reglet), surface-mounted, or integral.
+Counterflashing and through-wall flashing: At all parapet walls, specify whether the counterflashing is embedded (reglet), surface-mounted, or integral.
 Surface-mounted counterflashings require caulking at the top lap — specify sealant type and warrant period.
 Embedded reglet counterflashings require coordination with the masonry sub.
+Through-wall flashing detailing should be reviewed jointly with the waterproofing sub to confirm continuity of the water control layer at parapet intersections.

 Drainage